telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/appearance/show-events-in-a-tooltip.md

 ---
 title: Show Events in Kendo UI Tooltips
 page_title: Show Events in Kendo UI Tooltips | Kendo UI Scheduler
-description: "Learn how to show the  events of a Kendo UI Scheduler widget in a Kendo UI Tooltip."
+description: "Learn how to show the events of a Kendo UI Scheduler in a Kendo UI Tooltip."
+previous_url: /controls/scheduling/scheduler/how-to/show-events-in-a-tooltip
 slug: howto_show_events_in_a_kendo_ui_tooltip_scheduler
 ---

 # Show Events in Kendo UI Tooltips

-The example below demonstrates how to show the events of a Kendo UI Scheduler widget in a Kendo UI Tooltip.
+The following example demonstrates how to show the events of a Kendo UI Scheduler widget in a Kendo UI Tooltip.

 ###### Example